Evaluating LLM-Based Regression Test Generation: Experimental Design

-Figure~\ref{fig:prompt0} shows an example prompt to generate a regression test case for a code commit to Mujs, a lightweight JavaScript interpreter.
-The synthesized prompt has the following structure: \begin{enumerate}[leftmargin=0.55cm] \item \textbf{Task Description}: The beginning of the prompt starts with a general description of the task.
-The main parts consist of (a) a simple sentence to describe the program under test, e.g., ``JavaScript interpreter,'' (b) the goal of the LLM-generated input, e.g., ``trigger a bug introduced by the commit,'' and (c) format specification of LLM's response, e.g., ``return the input wrapped in a triple-backtick fenced block along with its brief explanation of the expected behavior.'' \item \textbf{Commit Information}: The second part contains the information about the commit under test to the LLM.
-We consider both the commit message and the code diff as the source of the information as they provide different levels of context about the commit: The \emph{code diff} contains the changed lines of code plus a few unchanged lines of context.
-The \emph{commit message} offers a high-level description of the developer's intention and the purpose of the commit. \item \textbf{Attempt History}: From the second iteration on, the prompt will contain the execution result of the previous input generated by LLM.
-Each item for the previous input will show (a)~the general execution result analyzed by the execution analyzer (we will discuss this in Section~\ref{sec:exec-analzer}), (b)~the program output (combining { \texttt{stdout}} and { \texttt{stderr}}), and (c)~the program return code. \end{enumerate} Several hyperparameters in the prompt synthesizer will affect the task difficulty for the LLM.
-One is the level of commit information provided to the LLM: we may consider providing only the code diff, only the commit message, or both.
-Another hyperparameter is whether to provide the command-line utility and parameters ({ \texttt{cmd}}) expected to be used to test the commit.
-Unlike fuzzing tools, which can only modify the input and require the user to specify the { \texttt{cmd}}, an LLM can generate the full { \texttt{cmd}} for the program execution.
+Figure~\ref{fig:prompt0} shows an example prompt to generate a regression test case for a code commit to \mujs, a lightweight JavaScript interpreter.
+The synthesized prompt has the following structure: \begin{enumerate}[leftmargin=0.55cm,itemsep=0.05cm,topsep=0.1cm] \item \textbf{Task Description}: The prompt starts with a general description of the task.
+The main parts consist of (a) a simple sentence to describe the program under test, e.g., ``JavaScript interpreter,'' (b) the goal of the LLM-generated input, e.g., ``trigger a bug introduced by the commit,'' and (c) the format specification of the LLM's response. \item \textbf{Commit Information}: The second part contains the commit under test.
+We consider both the commit message and the code diff as part of the commit information, unless otherwise stated.
+The \emph{code diff} contains the changed lines plus a few lines of context.
+The \emph{commit message} offers a high-level description of the developer's intention and the purpose of the commit. \item \textbf{Attempt History}: When available, the prompt contains the execution result of the previously generated test case.
+Each item shows (a)~the general execution result from the execution analyzer (cf. Sec.~\ref{sec:exec-analzer}), (b)~the program output (incl. { \texttt{stdout}} \& { \texttt{stderr}}), and (c)~the return code. \end{enumerate} \textbf{Hyperparameters}.
+The prompt synthesizer can be configured differently affecting the task difficulty for the LLM.
+For instance, we may consider providing only the code diff, only the commit message, or both.
+We may provide the command-line utility and parameters ({ \texttt{cmd}}) expected to be used to test the commit or let it generate itself: Notice that fuzzing can only modify the input and requires the user to specify the { \texttt{cmd}}.
+Yet, an LLM can generate the full { \texttt{cmd}} for the program execution.
 Allowing the generation of the { \texttt{cmd}} can make the task more challenging for the LLM, as it needs to understand the program's behavior to generate the correct { \texttt{cmd}}.